As anti-Islam tone rises in U.S., Muslim women learn self-defense

 The women in Abdelhamid's class included a young Palestinian who works at the Pentagon and a middle-aged Yemeni who is learning English.

-"You just feel this rush of adrenaline in your body and you just want to conquer the world," Hind Essayegh, a Moroccan-American, said after the class.
+"You just feel this rush of adrenaline in your body and you just want to conquer the world," Hind Essayegh, a native of Afghanistan, said after the class.
 "It's really empowering."

 (Writing by Ian Simpson; Editing by Cynthia Osterman)